 Make the batter as per the recipe.
 Now drop small pakora on a parchment-lined baking sheet.
 Spray or brush oil on top.

-Bake them for about 10-15 minutes or until they turn golden brown.
+Bake them for 10-15 minutes or until golden brown.

 Serving Suggestions

-Serve these crispy and delicious deep-fried onion pakoda with your favorite chutney for a tea time snack.
-My personal favorites are Tomato Ketchup, Coriander Mint Chutney, and Sweet Tamarind Chutney.
+Serve these crispy and delicious deep-fried onion pakoda with your favorite chutney for a tea-time snack.
+My favorites are Tomato Ketchup, Coriander Mint Chutney, and Sweet Tamarind Chutney.

 You can also serve it with Bread or Pav.
 In Maharashtra, it is popularly sold under the name of Kanda Bhajiya and Pav.